anna-llorens/cowork/README.md

 > yarn && yarn start    # install dependecies and run the app
 ```

-## ✅ Features

-- Register a new coworking space
-- List available coworking spaces

-## 🚧 In development

-We're currently working on the following feature:

-- Modal to register a new coworking space

-## 👀 Upcoming features

-We have the following features planned for future updates:

-- Persisting the database
-- Updating the list of available coworking spaces
-- Add a notification service

 ## License

 This project is licensed under the terms of the MIT license.
 See the LICENSE file for more information.